 Favorite Poem Project: The Summer Poetry Institute

-Twelfth Annual Poetry Institute for Educators
+Thirteenth Annual Poetry Institute for Educators

-Applications are invited for the 2013 Poetry Institute for K-12 Educators, the product of a unique collaboration between Boston University School of Education and the Favorite Poem Project, Boston University professor Robert Pinsky’s main undertaking during his three years as United States Poet Laureate.
-For the past 11 summers, the Institute has provided educators from across the US and abroad with a professional development experience based on the principles of the Favorite Poem Project.
-In conception, the project, with its videos at www.favoritepoem.org and three popular anthologies, celebrates and documents poetry’s place in American culture.
+Applications are invited for the 2014 Poetry Institute for K-12 Educators, the product of a unique collaboration between Boston University School of Education and the Favorite Poem Project, Boston University professor Robert Pinsky’s main undertaking during his three years as United States Poet Laureate.
+For the past twelve summers, the Institute has provided educators from across the US and abroad with a professional development experience based on the principles of the Favorite Poem Project.
+In conception, the project, with its videos at www.favoritepoem.org and popular anthologies, celebrates and documents poetry’s place in American culture.
 The Institute is devoted to improving poetry’s place in American classrooms.

 The Institute encourages conversations among teachers about past successes, challenges, and insights in bringing poetry to students in their various communities.
-Teachers work in groups throughout the week to develop lessons inspired by FPP materials and by the presenters, five award-winning American poets.
+Teachers work in groups throughout the week to develop lessons inspired by FPP materials and by the presenters, award-winning American poets.
 Past faculty include poets Maggie Dietz, Mark Doty, David Ferry, Louise Glück, Major Jackson, Gail Mazur, Heather McHugh, Carl Phillips, and Rosanna Warren.
 The Institute offers participants a fresh, energizing approach to poems, invaluable materials for teaching, and refreshed ways to invigorate their instructional habits and practices.
 The central idea is that experience of the poem should precede analysis.

 The responses of past participants provide a testament to the Institute’s transformative potential in their lives as teachers and lovers of poetry.